inputstick/InputStickAPI-iOS/README.md

 Preferences that are managed by InputStick Menu can be accessed in a following way:
-`preferences = [[InputStickPreferences alloc] init];` `[preferences loadFromUserDefaults];`
+`preferences = [[InputStickPreferences alloc] init];` `[preferences loadFromUserDefaults];` or if you want to store InputStick settings data in an App Group:
+`preferences = [[InputStickPreferences alloc] initWithSuiteName:@"group.com.myapp"];`

 set reference when showing the Menu, so that fields get updated when user makes changes:
 `((InputStickMenuTableViewController *)vc).preferences = preferences;`